-In this paper, we propose a new framework of optimal transport, which we call the simultaneous optimal transport.
-In contrast to the classic optimal transport theory, which studies transports between two measures on spaces X and Y, a simultaneous transport (either Monge or kernel; see Section 2) moves mass from d measures on X to d measures on Y simultaneously.
-As a primary example (see Example 2.1 for details), suppose that several factories need to supply d types of products to several retailers, and each factory only has one truck to transport their products to one destination.
+In this paper, we propose a new framework of optimal transport, which will be called simultaneous optimal transport (SOT).
+In contrast to the classic optimal transport theory, which studies transports between two measures on spaces X and Y, a simultaneous transport (either Monge or kernel, with precise formulation in Section 2) moves mass from d measures on X to d measures on Y simultaneously.

+SOT provides powerful tools for matching problems with multiple distributional constraints.
+A considerable amount of new challenges and relevant applications arise, which will gradually be revealed in this paper.
+The new framework, being mathematically interesting itself, is motivated by several applications from economics, risk management, and stochastic modeling, which are discussed in Section 2 and Appendix C. As a primary example (details in Example 1), suppose that several factories need to supply d types of products to several retailers, and each factory only has one truck to transport their products to one destination.
 Since each product type has its own supply and demand, the objective is to make a transport plan such that all demands are met.
-In case d=1, we speak of the classic optimal transport problem.
-The problem formulation and a few motivating examples are presented in Section 2.
-Simultaneous transport provides powerful tools for matching problems with multiple distributional constraints; a worker-firm equilibrium model will be analyzed in Section 5.2.
+In case d = 1, we speak of the classic optimal transport problem.
+Another natural example is refugee resettlement, where refugee families are resettled to different affiliates while fulfilling various quotas and requirements (Example 2).